-An API gateway simplifies entry into the system right up to the point where it becomes an overloaded center for auth, routing, policy, and observability.
+An API gateway simplifies entry into the system right up to the point where it becomes the heaviest place for routing, security, and access policy decisions.

-For interviews and architecture discussions, it is useful because it tests whether you can separate platform capability from business logic and reason about the blast radius of a centralized control plane.
+For interviews and architecture discussions, it is useful because it tests whether you can separate platform responsibilities from business logic and reason about the cost of centralization.

 Related book